MONTMARTRE'S CHURCH OF THE SACRÉ CŒUR* AND THE EIFFEL TOWER, TWO GREAT MONUMENTS OF THE END OF THE 19TH CENTURY, EXPRESS THE FRENCH DIVIDE

 " The sites of memory," ed.
 Pierre Nora, 1992 (in French)

-The church, planned at the end of 1870,* turned out to be next to the site where the cannons had been deposited and the generals lynched.
+The church, planned at the end of 1870,* proved to be next to the site where the cannons had been deposited and the generals lynched.

-*As atonement for the sins that had led to defeat.
-The right was prepared to surrender at a time when the poor were galvanized to fight in spite of their suffering.
+*As atonement for the sins that were leading to defeat.
+The right was prepared to surrender at a time when the poor, whose sufferings had been far greater, were galvanized to continue the fight.

 Adapted from a poster sold on the web / zoom

-The official reason for building it: "To save France that has deserved God's punishment for encouraging the spirit of revolution worldwide."
+The official raison d'être: "To save France that has deserved God's punishment for encouraging the spirit of revolution worldwide."

-• A call for financing was launched soon after La Commune's defeat and funds came in immediately.
+- A call for financing was launched soon after La Commune's defeat and funds immediately flowed in.

-• By atoning for the "spirit of revolution" on the site where the upheaval began, the church affirmed the vengeance that army had set in motion.
+- By atoning for the "spirit of revolution" on the site where the upheaval began, the church affirmed the vengeance that army had already begun.

 "What do you expect from heaven?
 Only bombs.
 Neither God nor master!"